← All posts

 • marking generated material as final approved work

-That is what makes review architectural rather than aspirational.
+That enforcement makes review structural rather than aspirational.

 Imagine two legal AI systems.